Thesan

-In Etruscan Religion and mythology, Thesan is the Etruscan goddess of the dawn, divination, and childbirth and was associated with the generation of life.
-Romans identified her with their Aurora and Mater Matuta and Greeks with Eos and Leucothea.
-In Etruria, she received offerings together with the sun god Usil in the liber linteus.
-She was especially worshipped at Caere's harbour of Pyrgi, where a temple was dedicated to her and a singular series of ‘‘daybreak antefixes’’ was excavated.
+In Etruscan religion and mythology, Thesan is the Etruscan goddess of the dawn.
+Thesan is the Roman equivalent of Aurora.
+In Etruria, she received offerings together with the sun god Usil as described in the liber linteus.
+She was especially worshipped at Caere's harbour of Pyrgi, where a temple was dedicated to her and a singular series of "daybreak antefixes" was excavated.

 Thesan was depicted with wings and sometimes nude, such as a clay acroterium from Astrone valley.
+According to scholar De Grummond: "Although Thesan is often compared with the Greek Eos and the Roman Aurora, Greek texts suggest that they understood her cult persona at Pyrgi to be rather a counterpart of Leukothea, the “White Goddess,” who had a special connection with the sea, and who in turn was assimilated to the Roman Mater Matuta, a goddess of the morning and of childbirth."